dozyio/go-port-scanner/README.md

-# GO TCP Connect Port Scanner
+# Go TCP Connect Port Scanner

 A TCP connect port scanner written in Go.
 Uses concurrency to improve the speed.